Seyid Azim Shirvani: Education and Teaching

 Seyid Azim Shirvani was born in Shamakhi, in family of a clergyman.
-He lost his father early, and his grandfather undertook a care of him.
-For finishing the education he was sent to Baghdad and Egypt, where he got spiritual title of akhund.
+He lost his father early, and his grandfather cared for him.
+To finish his education he was sent to Baghdad and Egypt, where he got spiritual title of akhund.
 After returning to Shamakhi Seyid Azim Shirvani was interested in secular sciences, problems of education, and learnt Russian language.
 He didn’t limit himself to knowing only Persian and Arabic languages and creativity of the eastern authors, but he was also interested in European and Russian literature, acquainted with works of Pushkin, Nekrasov and other famous poets.

 Taking care of the nation’s progress, its spiritual emancipation, Seyid Azim opened a Russo-Azerbaijani school in Skamakhi, where was paid attention to studying of secular sciences, and also Azerbaijani and Russian languages.
 He read poems of Azerbaijani poets and translations of works of such poets as Saadi, Hafiz and Khayyam to his pupils instead of Quran and rules of Sharia.
 He taught at this school, refusing to be a clergyman.
 With the lapse of time his interest to social problems, to scientific knowledge changed his attitude to serving a religion.
 Seeing hypocrisy and sanctimony of clergymen, he was inspired by dream to dedicate himself to creativity and enlightenment of the nation, to propaganda of science and knowledge, which called dissatisfaction and hostile attitude of clergymen.
 Shirvani was reputed as politically disloyal person and soon he was discharged from teaching.

 Creativity

 Shirvani was in charge of literary society called “Beyt-us-safa” in Shamakhi.
 Grouping progressively aiming intelligentsia of the city around him, he communicated with analogical societies in Baku, Guba, Shusha and Ordubad.

-In a rich heritage of the poet was broadly represented the poems in genres of ghazal, rubai, gaside, marsiye, and also poetic stories, fables, parables, epistles, literary works.
+In a rich heritage of the poet was broadly represented the poems in genres of ghazal, rubai, garside, marsiye, and also poetic stories, fables, parables, epistles, literary works.
 He also wrote a literature textbook.